-Step up to plank flooring – your favorite hardwood in extra long, distinctive wide planks once found only in historic period homes.
-They’ll look gorgeous and attract attention.
-The wide plank flooring in longer lengths portend quality that stands out as a cut above the rest.
-There is no crisper, cleaner, longer wearing, more attractive plank floor available.
+Step up to gorgeous wide plank solid wood flooring.
+Whether you prefer reclaimed wide plank flooring or something more contemporary, we manufacture and install all of your favorite hardwoods in extra-long wide planks for a distinctive look that was once found only in historic homes.
+The longer lengths of our wide plank solid wood flooring portend a quality and beauty that stands out as a cut above the rest.
+There is no crisper, cleaner, longer-wearing, more attractive plank floor available.

-We specialize in quality wide plank hardwood flooring.
+At WOOD & Co., we specialize in manufacturing and installing quality wide plank hardwood flooring.
 We take pride in delivering the highest quality materials.

 Random width American Black Walnut plank flooring.
 Natural with polyurethane finish.